catcancode2023/anycli/README.md

 ```

 ## Usage
-To create a CLI using AnyCLI, you need to define a YAML configuration file.
+To create a CLI using `anycli`, you need to define a YAML configuration file.
 Let's say you have a file named `./anycli.yaml` with the following content:

 ```yaml
 - name: run